List of Campaigns

 - Both icons for campaigns sent to Android and iOS devices

 Status: Each In-app campaign can have any of the following statuses, discussed in further detail here:

-Start Date: Indicates the date and time on which the campaign started getting delivered to its target audience.
+Start Date: Indicates the date and time at which the campaign started getting delivered to its target audience.